173duprot/tinyforth/readme.txt

 		long *stack[10];

 			| This is the stack that holds numbers.
-			|
-			| Every time you type in a value, or have a value returned
-			| it's off this stack.

 		void *return_stack[100];

 			| This is the stack that holds return addresses.

-			| Every time you run code
-			|	1.
-Save current code-pointer on the return stack
-			|	2.
-Jump to new code
-			|	3.
-Run
-			|	4.
-Jump back to code-pointer on the return stack

 		void*** dict[100];